johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-10-24-migrating-azure-functions-node-js-v4-typescript/index.md

 +import { app } from '@azure/functions';
 ```

 We're no longer just importing types, we're importing the `app` function from `@azure/functions` also.
-The types being imported are different too.
+The types that are being imported are different too.
 We're no longer importing `AzureFunction, Context, HttpRequest` - instead we're importing `HttpRequest, HttpResponseInit,  InvocationContext`.

 ### Hello `app`, goodbye `function.json`

 As we saw, we're making use of the `app` function from `@azure/functions`.
-This is a new function that we use to register our functions.
-We no longer use `function.json` to register our functions.
-Instead we use `app` to register our functions.
-In the case of my `fallback` function, we register it like this:
+This is a new function that we use to register our Azure Functions.
+We no longer use `function.json`.
+Instead we use `app`.
+In the case of my `fallback` Azure Functions, we register it like this:

 ```ts
 app.http('fallback', {